ReneOlsthoorn/Ground/README.md

 Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary.
 Third, the SDL3.dll in https://github.com/libsdl-org/SDL/releases/download/release-3.2.8/SDL3-3.2.8-win32-x64.zip.
 Put the 3 files in de same folder as the generated smoothscroller.exe and it will run.
-You can also download all the necessary files and example executables at: https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/GroundExecutables.zip?raw=true
+You can also download all the necessary files at: https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/GroundExecutables.zip?raw=true

 ### The chipmunk_tennis.g example
 There is also an example which interfaces with the Chipmunk Physics engine.
 Check it out, it's fun.